v-p-b/similarninja/README.md

 A lot of things...

-* More mathcer algorithms
+* More matcher algorithms
-  * Support for non-SSP based results
   * Algorithms from the [original paper](https://census-labs.com/media/efficient-features-bindiff.pdf):
-    * Dominance tree based
-* Calculate similarity levels
+    * Markov lumping
+    * String histogram
+    * Instruction histogram (with capstone/pyxed/other external lib?)
 * Better integration with the UI
+* Without a BinaryView we loose cross-function control-flow data, so function predecessors/successors can't be discovered during matching
+  * Multiple ways to handle this, have to decide which way to go...

 ### Binary Ninja API deficiencies